 All students are subject to a technology fee each semester.
 This fee supports various IT projects directly benefitting students including, but not limited to, increased wireless capacity, UConn Virtual PC (vPC), technology and media-related library services, and access to certain University-wide software licensing agreements.
 This fee does not cover surcharges for online courses.

-All students are subject to a student government fee each semester.
-This fee supports student governmental activities and the student yearbook.
+All students are subject to an Activity fee each semester.
 This fee varies by campus.
+At all campuses, this fee supports student governmental activities.
+At Storrs, this fee also supports the student yearbook, student newspaper fee, Student Union (SUBOG) fee, WHUS fee, and UConn TV fee.
 Please refer to the Bursar’s website for a breakdown of fees paid by Storrs students, and students at the regional campuses.

 The Residence Hall fee covers occupancy while classes are in session, excluding recess periods.
 Detailed information regarding room rates can be found on the Residential Life website.